Skip to Content

 An MRI of a child’s full spine may identify additional injuries, particularly in cases where symptomatic intracranial hemorrhage is present or there is concern for neck injury, vertebral fractures, or multiple rib fractures.

 A skeletal survey is indicated in cases of suspected physical abuse in children under 2 years of age and should include images of each body area as outlined in published protocols[16].
 A “babygram” or bone scan (or both) are insufficient to detect occult fractures in this context.
 Bedside or portable X-ray machines are likewise insufficient for skeletal survey imaging.
-In critically injured children the skeletal survey should be delayed until they are stable enough to have the imaging completed in the diagnostic imaging department.
+In critically injured children, the skeletal survey should be delayed until they are stable enough to have the imaging completed in the diagnostic imaging department.
 In most cases, the skeletal survey should be repeated approximately 14 days after the first imaging to identify acute injuries that may not have been visible on X-ray initially[16]

 Abdominal imaging by CT is recommended for infants with an abnormal abdominal examination, abdominal bruising, or elevated transaminases or lipase or amylase[15]